 - CT Imaging 1 (prerequisite for clinical component)

 - Sectional Anatomy 2*

 - PET Theory and Clinical Applications for PET/CT

-*CT Imaging 2 and CT Imaging 3 meet this requirement.
-Other courses, taken within the past 5 years, may be considered equivalent.
-Contact firstname.lastname@example.org.
+* CT Imaging 2 and CT Imaging 3 meet this requirement.
+No other courses will be considered equivalent.

 To be eligible to use these courses toward the PET/CT Certificate program, 75% or higher is required on the final examination for each course in order to have them applied to the certificate.